Newton Dale: History

-The upper part of the dale was largely untouched by humans until the 1830s when the Whitby to Pickering Railway was built through it.
+The upper part of the dale was largely untouched by humans until the 1830s, when the Whitby to Pickering Railway was built through it.
 However, the road between Pickering and Whitby used to go through Farwath and Levisham before it was diverted further east (now the A169).
 The railway builders used bundles of wood, sheep fleeces and spoil to float the railway across Fen Bog.

 At the head of the dale, where water either goes to Eller Beck (and then the Murk Esk then the River Esk) or Pickering Beck, is a bog (Fen Bog) which is managed by the Yorkshire Wildlife Trust.
 The bog is 18 m deep in places and is a Special Area of Conservation on account of the grasses and butterflies which are resident there.
 The area was gifted to the Yorkshire Wildlife Trust in 1964 in memory of two servicemen killed in the Second World War.
 The Lyke Wake Walk also crosses the bog.

 The dale was designated as a Site of Special Scientific Interest in 1955 due to the varied plant and wildlife that it supports across wetland, woodland and bogland.
 Its glacial history is also a feature in the designation.

 In 2015, a flood reservoir and over 160 leaky dams were built in the dale's lower reaches after Pickering was flooded four times between 1999 and 2007.
 The last flood caused £7 million worth of damage to the town.

 Transport

 There is no road access into the dale in its upper reaches, only parking at the fringes and walking in.
 The North York Moors Railway have two stations in the dale; Levisham and Newton Dale Halt.

 Up until 2011, there was a forest drive road between the villages of Levisham and Stape, but the Forestry Commission closed the route because of landslips, prohibitive repair costs and to preserve the ecology of the dale due to its SSSI status.

-Newtondale Horse Trail is a 37 mi long distance walkers route that utilises bridleways and paths through the dale between Grosmont and Pickering.
+Newtondale Horse Trail is a 37 mi long distance walker's route that utilises bridleways and paths through the dale between Grosmont and Pickering.